zenml-io/zenml/docs/book/stacks-and-components/component-guide/step-operators/custom.md

       provided via the `entrypoint_command` argument of the `launch()` method.
 2. If your step operator allows the specification of per-step resources, make sure to handle the resources defined on the step (`info.config.resource_settings`) that was passed to the `launch()` method.
-3. If you need to provide any configuration, create a class that inherits from the `BaseOrchestratorConfig` class adds your configuration parameters.
+3. If you need to provide any configuration, create a class that inherits from the `BaseStepOperatorConfig` class adds your configuration parameters.
-4. Bring both the implementation and the configuration together by inheriting from the `BaseOrchestratorFlavor` class.
+4. Bring both the implementation and the configuration together by inheriting from the `BaseStepOperatorFlavor` class.
    Make sure that you give a `name` to the flavor through its abstract property.

 Once you are done with the implementation, you can register it through the CLI.
 Please ensure you **point to the flavor